wp-plugins/subheading/readme.txt

 == Changelog ==

+= 1.6.5 =
+* Updated wrong information in readme file relating to the location of the settings page which moved in version 1.6.
+* Added missing/unclosed heading tag for last FAQ in the readme file.
 = 1.6.4 =
 * Fixed readme file syntax relating to new FAQ added in version 1.6.3.
 = 1.6.3 =
-* Added is_main_query() check to `the_content` filter to ensure subheadings are only appended when cycling through the primary loop.
+* Added `is_main_query()` check to `the_content` filter to ensure subheadings are only appended when cycling through the primary loop.
 * Added valid tags filter to allow additional tags to be used in SubHeadings.
-See "Why do tags such as <br /> and <p> disappear from my SubHeadings?"
+See "Why do tags such as `<br />` and `<p>` disappear from my SubHeadings?"
 FAQ for more information.
 = 1.6.2 =
 * Renamed the "Wrap the SubHeading content." setting to "Automatically display SubHeadings before post content.".
 * Modified activate function.